Arbaz77khan/Arbaz_Projects/Python/Readme_Python.txt

 								If the function computes sum of 2 numbers and the list is [1,2,3,4] It will do sum like (((1+2)+3)+4) and print. its called sequential computation.

+Range class:

+	Iteration: It is general term of taking each item of something, one after the another.
+Any time you use the loop implicitly or explicity to go over a group of items, that is iteration.
+	Iterator: It is an object that allows programmer to traverse through the sequence of data without having to store the entire data in the memory.
+				For e.g. range class object: l2 = range(10000)
+						This is because a range object represents a sequence of numbers in a compact form without explicitly storing each individual element range object in Python is more memory-efficient than a list, especially when dealing with large sequences of numbers.
+	Iterable: It is an object, which can traverse over.
+It generates an iterator when passed to iter() method.
+				It can consist of list, tuple or range.
+			Remember : Every Iterator is Iterable but not all Iterable is Iterator

+		Then how we can find which is iterable and which is iterator:
+			Every Iterable has a iter function.
+			But every Itertor has iter function as well as next function also.

+	Range is use when we have to deal with large amt of data and does not have enough memory, that time we can use range object to extract data one by one.

+Generators:
+			Python generators are a simple way of creating an iterators.
+			Generators in Python are a way to create iterators with a more memory-efficient approach compared to traditional lists.
+They allow you to iterate over a potentially large sequence of data without loading the entire sequence into memory.
+Generators are defined using functions with the yield keyword.

+			Here's a simple example of a generator function:

+			python
+			Copy code
+			def simple_generator():
+				yield 1
+				yield 2
+				yield 3

+			# Using the generator
+			gen = simple_generator()

+			for value in gen:
+				print(value)
+			In this example, simple_generator is a generator function that yields three values (1, 2, and 3).
+When you iterate over the generator using a for loop, it produces each value one at a time.
+		Key characteristics of generators:

+		Lazy Evaluation: Values are generated one at a time as needed, rather than creating a complete list of all values at once.

+		Memory Efficiency: Generators use memory efficiently since they only produce the next value when requested.

+		Stateful: Generator functions retain their state between calls, allowing them to resume execution where they left off.

+		Infinite Sequences: Generators can represent infinite sequences since they generate values on-the-fly.

+			Here's an example of a generator that produces an infinite sequence of even numbers:

+			python
+			Copy code
+			def infinite_even_numbers():
+				i = 0
+				while True:
+					yield i
+					i += 2

+			# Using the infinite generator
+			even_gen = infinite_even_numbers()

+			# Print the first 5 even numbers
+			for _ in range(5):
+				print(next(even_gen))
+			In this example, the infinite_even_numbers generator produces an infinite sequence of even numbers, and the next() function is used to retrieve the next value from the generator.

+	Generators are commonly used in situations where you need to process large datasets, iterate over elements one at a time, or generate values dynamically without precomputing an entire sequence.

 Virtual Environment: An environment which is same as system interpreter but is isolated from other python environment on the system.